PFery4/occlusion-simulation/README.md

 ## Installation / Setup
 ### Environment

-*We recommend to use Anaconda to host the project's environment: the project relies on the scikit-geometry library, which is directly accessible from the conda-forge channel.
+*We recommend to use Anaconda to host the project's environment: the project relies on the [scikit-geometry](https://github.com/scikit-geometry/scikit-geometry) library, which is only directly accessible from the conda-forge channel (otherwise, it can be built from source, with [CGAL 5.0](https://www.cgal.org/) installed).
 Though installation through other methods might be possible, only the following instructions have been verified to work properly.*

 1. Create the environment: